feimosi/frameworks-code-comparison/README.md

   @ContentChild(Child) contentChild: Child;

   ngAfterViewInit() {
-    // ViewChild element is only avaliable when the
+    // ViewChild element is only available when the
     // ngAfterViewInit lifecycle hook is reached.
     console.log(this.viewChild);
   }

   ngAfterContentInit() {
-    // ContentChild element is only avaliable when the
+    // ContentChild element is only available when the
     // ngAfterContentInit lifecycle hook is reached.
     console.log(this.contentChild);
   }